umbraco/UmbracoDocs/Tutorials/Creating-an-XML-Site-Map/index.md

 #### Summary

-This is just one way to add an XML Sitemap to your site, depending on your site it might not always be the 'best way' eg it will be much faster using XSLT! - particularly for large sites - however this tutorial aims to serve as an introduction to Razor, Helpers, Functions, IPublishedContent, and working with the Umbraco Content Tree, it is not trying to establish the 'only best practice' way to achieve an Xml SiteMap!
+This is one way to add an XML Sitemap to your site, depending on your site it might not always be the 'best way' eg it will be much faster using XSLT.
+Particularly for large sites.

+This tutorial aims to serve as an introduction to Razor, Helpers, Functions, IPublishedContent, and working with the Umbraco Content Tree.
+It is not trying to establish the 'only best practice' way to achieve an Xml SiteMap.